arialdomartini/grasp-it/src/WhenToUseExceptions/README.md

 * A `Wallet` is either owned by a physical person (stored in the field `WalletOwner`) or, in case `WalletOwner` is `null`, by a non-profit organization.
 Non-profit organizations' withdrawns are always tax free;
 * Any tax payment must be logged to file.

-As usual, in the code all the wrong practices have been taken to the limit.
 Even if the code has been developed in TDD, it is plagued by a lot of problems.
+All the wrong practices described by Pragmatic Programmer have been taken to the limit.

 ## Questions

-* Pragmatic Programmer suggests an equivalence between exceptions and `goto`s, and claims that that use of exceptions makes the code affected to the same problems of non-structured code.
-Ths program contains a pretty hidden resource leak.
+* Pragmatic Programmer suggests an equivalence between exceptions and `goto`s, and claims that a wrong use of exceptions makes the code affected to the same problems of non-structured code.
+This program contains a hidden and subtle resource leak.
 Can you spot (and fix) it?
-* Kent Beck recommends that in the Red/Green/Refactor phases, in the Green one